cloudmesh-community/fa19-516-160/datacenter.md

    * Water-side economizers
    And more.

-    SG3 (Singapore), one of newest sites, runs on solar energy powers
+    SG3 (Singapore), one of newest sites, runs on solar energy power

 ![Equinix Data Center SG3](images/Equinix%20Data%20Center%20SG3.png)